SiceloKayisa/SiceloKayisa/README.md

    - This project focuses on predicting the duration of movie rentals using various machine learning regression models.
 By analyzing historical rental data, we aim to build a robust model that can accurately estimate how long a movie will be rented.

 * [Book Recommendation Engine with KNearestNeighbors](https://github.com/SiceloKayisa/My-Data-Science-and-Machine-Learning-Projects/blob/main/Book%20Recommendation%20with%20KNearestNeighbors/README.md)
+   - NearestNeighbors from sklearn.neighbors was used in this project to develop a model that shows books that are similar to a given book.
+The Nearest Neighbors algorithm measures the distance to determine the “closeness” of instances.
+I created a function named get_recommends that takes a book title (from the dataset) as an argument and returns a list of 5 similar books with their distances from the book argument.

 * [Store Sales and Profit Analysis using Python](https://github.com/SiceloKayisa/My-Data-Analytics-Projects/tree/main/Store%20Sales%20And%20Profit%20Analysis%20with%20Python)
+  - To analyse the performance of the retail store in terms of its sales and profit.
+  - To check which months did the store perform better.
+  - Which products seem to significantly contribute to more sales and profit for the store, and with that knowledge what are the recommendations.
+  - What can be done to the store to improve its sales and profit?

 * [Case Study: Customer Churn Analysis for a Telecom Company in Excel](https://github.com/SiceloKayisa/My-Data-Analytics-Projects/tree/main/Analyzing%20Customer%20Churn%20in%20Excel)
+  - The goal of this was to discover why customers are churning from the DataBel Telecom Company and recommend strategies that the telecom company can implement in order to reduce churning

 * [E-Commerce Product Catalog and Inventory System in MySQL](https://github.com/SiceloKayisa/My-Data-Analytics-Projects/tree/main/E-Commerce%20Product%20Catalog%20and%20Inventory%20System)
+  - This project involved designing, implementing, and debugging a relational database for a complete e-commerce platform.
+The core goal was to create a robust and scalable database schema capable of handling product catalogues, customer information, orders, and inventory management within MySQL workbench.

 * [Small-Scale ERP System for Manufacturing & Inventory](https://github.com/SiceloKayisa/My-Data-Analytics-Projects/tree/main/Small-Scale%20ERP%20System%20for%20Manufacturing%20%26%20Inventory)
+  - This project is a small-scale Enterprise Resource Planning (ERP) database system built with MySQL.
+It models the core operations of a manufacturing business, specifically focusing on the supply chain and production processes.
+The system manages raw materials, finished products, and production orders, all while maintaining strict data integrity and automating key business logic at the database level.
+This project is a strong demonstration of foundational database design, data modeling for business applications, and the implementation of advanced SQL features like stored procedures and triggers.

 ## 🏆 Practical Experience